Coder4916/ceb_art/README.md

 ## **Introduction**

-The-CB-Suite is a Games Review website designed to give gamers/critics the opportunity to leave reviews based on a selection of games in the current market which are hosted on a variety of consoles/platforms.
+CEB Art is an Art based e-commerce website with the primary purpose of selling art portraits/pictures from a variety of genre's, and where different art media has been used.

 The site will also provide a service to the user, helping them to gain a better understanding of the gaming market, assisting a user when making a decision based on game purchases.